sarahzinger/questackular/README.md

 -	Edit quests and quest steps

 #### Known bugs

-- Highlighting currently can not be disabled through the extension.
 - Testing is currently out of date with new model changes.

 ## Contributors